davekinkead/philosophy/The boundary problem in democratic theory - Arrhenius.md

 >
 > -- Nozick "Anarchy, State, and Utopia" p269

-He Acknowledges the all affected principle fits well with democratic conceptions that concern distribution of influence or power e.g. epistemic democracy. p14
+He does however acknowledge the all affected principle fits well with democratic conceptions that concern distribution of influence or power e.g. epistemic democracy. p14